More

 I am a soil microbiologist studying the connection between soil microbial communities and environmental outcomes.
 In my research I seek to integrate the analyses of these factors to better understand soil processes at the local level and translate that knowledge to broad scale understanding of microbial behavior/function.
 Further, with the advancement of computing tools (Machine learning, A.I.), I am interested in developing research projects and programs that work with these tools to answer unique and complex questions about microbial communities and the environment.
 Lastly, in my work I seek to better integrate localized microbial data into large-scale modeling efforts to improve model constraints.

-My current research interests and activities revolve around the permafrost-affected areas of Alaska where I am investigating the time-resolved effects of the warming climate on the microbial community in these unique soils.
+One of my current research interests and activities revolve around the permafrost-affected areas of Alaska where I am investigating the time-resolved effects of the warming climate on the microbial community in these unique soils.
 My interests here lie in the ability to tie microbial measurements to changes in the amount of carbon lost and changes in soil carbon species through the first few months of warming conditions.
 I aim to better understand how diverse responses to warming affect long-term microbial colonization and activity in these soils, which should improve our ability to predict carbon loss.

 I am from a small town in Tennessee where I grew up with an appreciation for education and practical knowledge of how things work.
 This naturally led me to pursue Microbiology research as an undergrad at The University of Tennessee where I began to be interested in the connections between microbes and the environment.